cwyterp/INST326_2025_FALL_CRUSADERS/README.md

 mainstory.txt: provide an overall storyline

+storyline.json: tried a json file, didn't like it, can't delete it

 ## How to Run Our Program

 The script takes four command-line arguments, each one is a path to a text file.
 This is how you'd run the script on a Windows machine: